jamesrwilliams/personal-site/src/posts/2023/salesforce-commerce-cloud-react-custom-attribute-editors.md

                                 └── customEditorClient.js
 ```

-Loading the Custom Attribute Editor now should look like so:
+Loading the Custom Attribute Editor now should look like the following if you're using the
+quick-start React app or your own if you had a pre-built one:

 ![](./images/react-custom-attribute-editors/custom-attribute-editor-react-install.png)